ShreyasGS/AI-Driven-Modernization-of-Legacy-Source-Code/mozilla_modernization_executive_summary.md

 ## Conclusion

 The Mozilla 1.0 Codebase Modernization project has successfully established a systematic approach to transforming legacy code into modern C++.
 Our pilot implementation has validated the modernization templates and demonstrated measurable improvements in code quality.
+The addition of a comprehensive testing framework ensures that our modernized code maintains the same behavior as the original code.
 With continued investment, we can extend these benefits across the codebase, resulting in safer, more maintainable, and more developer-friendly code.